omerwe/LEAP/leap/README.md

 Alternatively (if Anaconda can't be installed), for very fast performance it is recommended to have an optimized version of Numpy/Scipy [installed on your system](http://www.scipy.org/scipylib/building), using optimized numerical libraries such as [OpenBLAS](http://www.openblas.net) or [Intel MKL](https://software.intel.com/en-us/intel-mkl) (see [Compilation instructions for scipy with Intel MKL)](https://software.intel.com/en-us/articles/numpyscipy-with-intel-mkl).

-If you want to install LEAP manually you need the following dependencies:
+To install LEAP manually, you need the following dependencies:
 * Python 2.7
 * [Numpy](http://www.numpy.org/) and [Scipy](http://www.scipy.org/)
 * [Scikits-learn](http://scikit-learn.org/stable/)